-Cindy Korzeniewski-Outstanding Administrative Services Award-FSA Operational
+Jeannette Guziec-Outstanding Administrative Services Award-FSA Operational

-Cindy, who is currently a grade 9 Cook in the Faculty Student Association (FSA) Cranston Marche'.
-She began her career at FSA in October 2002.
-Cindy resides in Fredonia, NY.
+Jeannette, of the Faculty Student Association (FSA) Operational Services, is currently a grade 6 Assistant Cook in Cranston Marche'.
+She began her career at FSA in December 2010 as a part-time assistant service worker and then promoted to full-time Grill Cook in 2018.
+Jeanette resides in Dunkirk, NY.

-Nicole Raynor-Outstanding Administrative Services Award-Secretarial/Clerical
+Joan Schnur-Outstanding Administrative Services Award-Secretarial/Clerical

-Nicole has been employed at Fredonia since September 2014 when she began as a Mail and Supply Clerk.
-She is currently an Office Assistant 2 in University Services (Mail/Stores).
-Nicole resides in Dunkirk, NY.
+Joan, from Secretarial/Clerical, has been employed at Fredonia since September 2010.
+She is currently an Office Assistant 1 in the Purchasing Department.
+Joan resides in Dunkirk, NY.

-Thank you to everyone in the Finance and Administration division who contributed to the preparation of the 2019-2020 Annual Report and Assessment Update, and congratulations to all of the 2020 Outstanding Administrative Service Award winners.
-A summary of the Outstanding Administrative Service Awards winners from the past 14 years is presented on the inside of the back cover of this report.
+Thank you to everyone in the Finance and Administration division who contributed to the preparation of the 2020-2021 Annual Report and Assessment Update, and congratulations to all of the 2021 Outstanding Administrative Service Award winners.
+A summary of the Outstanding Administrative Service Awards winners from the past 15 years is presented on the inside of the back cover of this report.
 The Finance and Administration division welcomes your comments and suggestions on the presentation and content of this annual report.
-We look forward to working with everyone throughout the University during the 2019-2020 academic year, and to continually assess and improve our delivery of services to the University.
+We look forward to working with everyone throughout the University during the 2021-2022 academic year, and to continually assess and improve our delivery of services to the University.